wriley/DayZBanditAI/README.md

 <b>Known Issues:</b>

-- AI are spawned server-side, therefore any buildings or objects spawned client-side only are invisible to AI, meaning they can walk, see, and shoot through these objects.
-If you use any mods or scripts that add buildings or bases to the map, please make sure the buildings are not spawned client-side.
+- Buildings spawned by DayZ's CfgTownGenerator are invisible to AI, meaning they can walk, see, and shoot through these objects.
-- The above issue also applies to clutter (wrecks) and other buildings spawned by DayZ's CfgTownGenerator.
 DZAI includes an experimental fix for this issue.
 Enable this fix by setting DZAI_objPatch = true in dzai_config.sqf.
 This fix takes about 60-90 seconds to run at server start.
+(This option is especially important for original DayZ and DayZ Overwatch).
 - Some users experience problems entering the game after repacking their dayz_server.pbo.
 To solve this issue, follow the instructions contained in the readme file in the authentication_fix folder included in this download package.

 Installation Instructions: